whitneyshine/austin_project/README.md

 ## Looking Ahead

 #### <ins><b>What are some possible improvements we could make?</ins></b><br> ####
 If we had a very large amount of computing power (over 100GB RAM) then we could go back and include the title and winery columns to improve our model's results.
 Also, all features other than price proved to be weak learners.
 Clearly there are other factors not contained in our dataset that have a huge impact on the rating of a wine, such as climate and weather data for instance.
-Given more time, we could bring in additional features like these to add to our dataset and improve our model.
+Given more time, we could bring in additional features like these and improve our model.
 Finally, we had a few outliers in our datset that we should consider addressing.<br><br>
 #### <ins><b>Ideas for further development</ins></b><br> ####
 Ideally, natural language processing techniques would be used to predict score based on text found in the description column.
 This was simply out of reach for us given our skill sets and time constraints.<br><br>